Anna Hall (heptathlete): 2023: North American pentathlon indoor record

+2024: Paris Olympics

 Hall underwent knee surgery in January 2024.
 After breaking her foot mid-competition at the 2021 Olympic trials, Hall secured a spot at the 2024 Paris Olympics by winning the heptathlon at the US Olympic trials in June.
 She competed in the heptathlon at the 2024 Summer Olympics in Paris, finishing in fifth place overall.

 2025: World Champion

-She was runner-up to Sydney McLaughlin over 400 metres flat at the 2025 Grand Slam Track event in Miami in May 2025.
+She was runner-up to Sydney McLaughlin-Levrone over 400 metres flat at the 2025 Grand Slam Track event in Miami in May 2025.
 Hall scored a personal best 7032 points to win the heptathlon at the Hypo-Meeting at Gotzis, Austria on 1 June 2025.
 This broke the meet record and tied with Carolina Kluft as second on the all-time list behind world record holder Jackie Joyner-Kersee.
 Hall set new personal bests in the high jump, shot put, javelin and 800 meters, with her 800 m time of 2:01.23, a new heptathlon world record for the distance.

 She won the heptathlon at the 2025 USA Outdoor Track and Field Championships, becoming the first to win four consecutive titles.

 At the 2025 World Athletics Championships, she became the second American woman to win the event after her mentor Jackie Joyner-Kersee won in 1992.
-She dominated with 6,888 points, the second place finisher 174 points behind her, Kate O'Connor of Ireland.
+She dominated with 6,888 points, the second-place finisher 174 points behind her, Kate O'Connor of Ireland.
 She had a personal best in the shot put and the 200 m, finishing in first place at the end of day one.
 She sealed her victory with a personal best in the javelin throw (48.13m) while also scoring in the top three in five of the seven events.
 She also won the season-long World Athletics Combined Events Tour for 2025.

+2026

+Hall won the pentathlon at the 2026 USATF Combined Events Championships on 22 February in Indianapolis, scoring 4831 points, the second highest point total in U.S. history, behind her own American record set in 2023.
+She scored 4860 points to win the silver medal behind Sofie Dokter in the pentathlon at the World Indoor Championships in Toruń, Poland, on 22 March 2026.